vicasas/cra-template-awesome/CONTRIBUTING.md

 # Contributing to React Template Awesome (RTA)

-Loving Create React App and want to get involved?
+Loving React Template Awesome and want to get involved?
 Thanks!
 The following guide is the first step in becoming a RTA contributor.

 Please take a moment to review this document in order to make the contribution process straightforward and effective for everyone involved.